NKa1409/UVenture/README.md

  **Analyze Full MS / AIF experiments and reconstruct quasi-isolated MS² spectra.**

 This repository contains the code for a tool developed to process high-resolution Full MS and All-Ion Fragmentation (AIF) mass spectrometry data.
-The program allows researchers to reconstruct quasi-isolated MS² spectra from complex AIF datasets, facilitating deeper structural elucidation and compound identification.
+The program allows researchers to reconstruct quasi-isolated MS² spectra from complex AIF datasets.
+By nature of the data-independent acquisition (DIA) that AIF is, more information are contained in the resulting measurement file compared to more traditional data-dependent acquisition (DDA) experiments.
+In contrast to other programs, UVenture creates a local webserver that is reachable by all members of a team via a normal internet browser.
+The website provides a clean GUI for all interaction with the program.

 Future versions with enhanced functionality and optimizations are planned and will be published in this repository.

 ### Features
--  Easy to use (simple user interface and installation process)
+-  Easy-to-use (simple user interface on a local website)
+-  Flexible parameter settings for different instruments and experimental setups.
 -  Identification of sum formulas of precursor ions and related fragment ions.
 -  Reconstruction of quasi-isolated MS² spectra from Full MS / AIF data.
--  Flexible parameter settings for different instruments and experimental setups.
 -  Spectra, chromatograms and logfiles for every compound.
 -  Export of a summary file for easy downstream analysis.